ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/actions_events.md

 </button>
 ```

 The first thing we’ll define in the `on` attribute’s value is the event we’re listening for.
-For a user’s click via mouse on desktop or mobile touch, AMP uses the event value `tap`.
+For a user’s click via mouse on desktop or mobile touch, AMP uses the event type `tap`.

 ```html
 <button on="tap">